APEX: Asynchronous Parallel CPU-GPU Execution for Online LLM Inference on Constrained GPUs: Related Work

-Recognizing these bottlenecks, a more targeted approach of hybrid execution for the decode-phase attention mechanism has gained traction.
-This involves offloading the KV cache and the associated attention computation to the CPU, while retaining compute-intensive MLP layers on the GPU \cite{he2024fastdecodehighthroughputgpuefficientllm, jiang2024neosavinggpumemory}.
-Systems like FastDecode \cite{he2024fastdecodehighthroughputgpuefficientllm} and NEO \cite{jiang2024neosavinggpumemory} exemplify this principle.
-FastDecode demonstrated significant throughput by leveraging substantial (often remote) CPU resources to process attention computations in parallel with GPU tasks.
-NEO introduced a load-aware scheduler to manage the decomposed execution.
-These systems validated the architectural concept of CPU-based attention for freeing GPU memory and its particular relevance for deploying LLMs on resource-constrained edge hardware \cite{grattafiori2024llama3herdmodels, gemmateam2024gemmaopenmodelsbased, abdin2024phi3technicalreporthighly}.
-The broader exploration of inference optimization on diverse hardware, including various accelerators and Processing-in-Memory (PIM) devices \cite{tpu, pim, ortega2024pimainovelarchitecturehighefficiency, llmpq, patel2024splitwiseefficientgenerativellm}, also underscores the general need for intelligent workload management in heterogeneous environments.
+\mytitle{Hybrid Execution Architectures} Recognizing these bottlenecks, hybrid execution has emerged as a more targeted strategy for the decode-phase attention mechanism.
+This approach offloads KV cache storage and attention computation to the CPU while retaining compute-intensive MLP layers on the GPU.
+Its feasibility has been demonstrated in several systems, as discussed in Section~\ref{subsec:hybrid_inference_background}.
+Beyond CPU-GPU hybrids, broader exploration of inference optimization on diverse hardware—including accelerators and Processing-in-Memory (PIM) devices~\cite{tpu, pim, ortega2024pimainovelarchitecturehighefficiency, llmpq, patel2024splitwiseefficientgenerativellm}—underscores the need for intelligent workload management in heterogeneous environments.